Altinn/altinn-broker/docs/get-started.md

     end
 ```

+### 0. Get an API key

+In order to use Altinn API's, you need a subscription key for the API's.
+This is passed as the header "Ocp-Apim-Subscription-Key" in every request.
+You can get it by contacting the service desk.

 ### 1. Register Maskinporten Clients
 Register Maskinporten clients to authenticate with the Broker API, assigning them relevant scopes:
 - `altinn:authorization:pdp` - Required for all broker API clients for authorization access.